amzn/distance-assistant/README.md

     2. dnsname_for_healthcheck: set this to the dnsname distance assistant should resolve to confirm that it had basic internet connectivity.
 This defaults to "amazon.com"

+    3. set enable_sound to False if you do not want sound

 ### Use Ansible to Downgrade the Kernel

 Users have reported better stability with the 5.3.x kernels.
 The first step